satwikkansal/ibm_iot_example/blog/draft.md

 ![image-20200305175042440](images/image-20200305175042440.png)

-### 13. Use the data for advanced analytics
+### 13. Use the data for custom analytics

-The data saved into Cloudant can be used for advanced analytics.
-Let's fetch this data in a Jupyter Notebook available in [Watson Studio](https://www.ibm.com/cloud/watson-studio), where we can write custom logic for analytis.
+Earlier we create a dashboard using various visualization card.
+Now let's say we want to use our data for custom anlytics.
+We can use the data stored in the Cloudant DB to do that.
+Let's fetch this data in a Jupyter Notebook available in [Watson Studio](https://www.ibm.com/cloud/watson-studio), where we can write custom logic for analytics.
 Following are the steps to do that,

 1. Go to the [**IBM Cloud Catalog**](https://cloud.ibm.com/catalog/) and under **AI**, select [**Watson™ Studio**](https://cloud.ibm.com/catalog/services/data-science-experience).
 2. Create the service.
 Select a region and choose **Lite** pricing plan.
 Enter a **Service name** and select a resource group.